-Bachelor of Technology Supplementary Examinations
+Bachelor of Technology Re-assessment

-If a student fails to meet the requirements for the final examination, the examiner will grant two weeks before re-submission of the work for final examination.
+If a student fails to meet the requirements for the final portfolio examination, the examiner will grant two weeks before re-submission of the work for final examination.
 If the student has not met the requirements at the second submission, the student will fail the year.
 This will be regarded as a supplementary exam.

-At Master's Level:
+At Masters Level:

 Students have the option of undertaking a full dissertation or a partial dissertation and exhibition.
+The submission is marked by $2 \times external$ examiners and the student is given a percentage mark.